-245 - Water Resources and Politics in the Middle East - Same as EVST 245.

-251 - Social Geography - This course introduces the student to a study of the world systems and their implications for the United States, Japan, Europe, and the Third World.
-Issues relating to physical geography, population, food, resources, development, dependency, debt, and the environment are investigated in their his torical and global context.
-This course will partially satisfy the social science Areas of Knowledge requirement.
+- 245 Water Resources and Politics in the Middle East Cross-listed with EVST 245. - 251 Social Geography This course introduces the student to a study of the world systems and their implications for the United States, Japan, Europe, and the Third World.
+Issues relating to physical geography, population, food, resources, development, dependency, debt, and the environment are investigated in their historical and global context.
+This course will partially satisfy the Social Science Areas of Knowledge requirement.
 Offered every year.
 Three hours.
-Staff.

-261 - Introduction to Theory and Method in the Study of Culture - This course seeks to increase awareness of the methodological and theoretical problems inherent in defining, identifying, and analyzing cultures and civilizations.
+Staff. - 261 Introduction to Theory and Method in the Study of Culture This course seeks to increase awareness of the methodological and theoretical problems inherent in defining, identifying, and analyzing cultures and civilizations.
 The merit of typical interpretive assumptions, which divide the world into distinct civilizational zones (Western, Islamic, Indic, etc.), is subject to critical scrutiny.
 The course makes use of case studies drawn from diverse nations and cultures to promote a sophisticated sense of the difficulties faced in working across national and cultural boundaries.
-This course will partially satisfy the social science Areas of Knowledge requirement.
+This course will partially satisfy the Social Science Areas of Knowledge requirement.
 Offered every year.
 Three hours.
-Hilliard.
-Turner.
+Hilliard, Turner.

 270 - Inside the Third Reich - This course is a social study of the Third Reich.
 It will investigate the effect of the regime on the people and the impact it had on family life, education, sports, the arts, the churches, the army, justice and Jews, Roma and Sinti, and 'undesirables.'
 The course will analyze how, through propaganda, intimidation, misguided ideology, and hangerson, a brutal regime effectively permeated the everyday lives of people.
 How far the average German carried responsibility for most of the unsavory policies of the Third Reich will be examined.
 The course is a serious study of the evils of Fascism, as practiced in Germany.
 It is not a glorification of a malevolent regime, but an analysis of how people became part of a violent and corrupt state.
 Students will be encouraged to look beyond simplistic explanations and explore connections between high and low politics: How did individ- ual groups interact with the Nazi regime?
 How far did they share common goals?
 How did the Nazi regime and a particular social group accommodate each other?
 How did individuals and groups express dissent, and did their opposition have an impact on the regime?
-This course will partially satisfy the social science Areas of Knowledge requirement.
+This course will partially satisfy the Social Science Areas of Knowledge requirement.
 Offered alternate years.
 Three hours.
 Staff.

-282 - Women and Development - Same as WMST 282.
+282 - Gender and Development - Cross-listed with WMST 282.